storybookjs/react-native/README.md

-# storybook-adddons
+# Storybook Addons

-Node module to register addons
+Storybook Addons is a node module which is used to load custom addons to storybook.
+It stores addon loaders, communication channel which can be used by storybook implementations when required.

+## Writing New Addons

+> TODO